Soyuz (rocket family): Second stage

-The second stage of the Soyuz booster is a single, generally cylindrical stage with one motor at the base and is activated with the first stage.
-Like each of the first-stage rockets, it also has four combustion chambers and one set of turbopumps, but four (instead of two) vernier combustion chambers.
-The second stage tapers toward the bottom to allow the four first-stage rockets to fit more closely together.
+The Soyuz booster's second stage, also called Blok-A, is a single, generally cylindrical stage with one motor at the base, activated alongside the first-stage boosters.
+Like each first-stage booster, it also has four combustion chambers but with four (instead of two) vernier thruster combustion chambers for attitude control.
+The engine is pump-fed by a hydrogen peroxide gas generator.
+Propellant tanks are pressurized using liquid nitrogen vaporization.
+The second stage tapers toward the bottom, allowing the four first-stage rockets to fit more closely together.